markrittman/ha-overseer-agent/README.md

 - Home Assistant 2023.12.0
 - Home Assistant 2024.3.0

+### LangChain Compatibility

+This integration supports both older and newer versions of LangChain:
+- For LangChain < 0.1.0: Uses the original module structure
+- For LangChain >= 0.1.0: Uses the new module structure with `langchain_community` and `langchain_google_vertexai`

+### Home Assistant Compatibility

+This integration supports different versions of Home Assistant:
+- Works with both older and newer conversation API implementations
+- Handles different versions of the Lovelace resource registration API

+### Pydantic Compatibility

+This integration is compatible with Pydantic v2, which is used by newer versions of LangChain.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.